 I have also kept in (virtual) touch with my Celebrant and supplier friends and we have been supporting, sharing ideas with, and learning from, each other.
 The emerging movement of 'Community over Competition' within the wedding industry has been a really welcome and positive thing to come out of this situation.

-My supplier friends and I are also sharing some of the despicable horror stories that our couples have suffered from some less scrupulous quarters.
+My supplier friends and I are hurting because many of us have lost our expected income for 2020 but we are mainly hurting because our couples are; we are sharing some of the despicable horror stories that our couples have suffered from some less scrupulous quarters.
 Rest assured, individually, and together, we are doing everything that we can to support those couples.

-Eventually (if not sooner!) the truth will out, the greedy and mercenary practices will be publicised, people will remember, and I have no doubt that those businesses will ultimately suffer for their attitude and actions!
+Eventually (if not sooner!) the truth will out, the greedy and mercenary practices will be publicised, people will remember, and while I'm not wishing it on them, I have no doubt that those businesses will ultimately suffer for their attitude and actions!